Home

 2000 - 2015 (8:00 PM - 8:30 PM) DMR Statewide Vermont talk group

-NNYESN: Northern New York Emergency Service Net runs every day at 0730 and 1900 hours on the Whiteface Repeater, 145.110, PL of 100 Hz.
-(Currently Whiteface UHF on 447.775 MHz, PL of 123 Hz and Terry Mountain, 145.490 MHz, PL 123 Hz due to repeater issues) Purpose is training for Sky Warn and traffic handling.
+NNYESN: Northern New York Emergency Service Net runs every day at 0730 and 1900 hours on the Whiteface Repeater, VHF 145.110, PL of 100 Hz or UHF 447.775 MHz, PL of 100 Hz for Net Operation.)
+Lyon Mountain, 147.285 MHz, PL 123 Hz is the primary backup with Terry Mountain, 145.490 MHz, PL 123 Hz is the secondary backup.
+Purpose is training for Sky Warn and traffic handling.
 (NTS) This net is monitored by the National Weather Service at the Burlington International Airport.
-Vermont based participants and Net Control volunteers are still needed!
-FLASH!
-THIS NET IS BEING RUN ON THE LYON MOUNTAIN REPEATER, 147.285 PL 123 HZ WITH LINKED WHITEFACE UHF REPEATER 447.775 MHz, PL 123 HZ only to avoid bringing up the Whiteface VHF repeater UNTIL FURTHER NOTICE.
-AVOID WHITEFACE VHF due to a high SWR concern.

 Protocol for WX reports are: